MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-databricks-hindex.md

 In this section, you create a new notebook in Azure Databricks workspace.

-1. In the [Azure portal](https://portal.azure.com), go to the Azure Databricks service that you created, and select **Launch Workspace**.

 1. On the left, select **Workspace**.
 From the **Workspace** drop-down, select **Create** > **Notebook**.
 Optionally, you could create this notebook in **Users** level.

     ![Create a notebook in Databricks](media/databricks/databricks-create-notebook.png "Create notebook in Databricks")